fatihherdil/ArticleApi/README.md

 http://localhost:5000/Authors

 ## Database
-Database creation scripts are Under Documents Folder.
+Database creation scripts are Under Solution Folder.

 #### Selecting Database Provider
 We have 2 Providers for Database Connection